thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/ImpossiMaze.md

 ## ImpossiMaze
 > Solved by avantika

-Running the binary gives us weird screen, on our terminal with gibberish everywhere, so i was quite confused.
+Running the binary gives us weird screen, on our terminal with gibberish everywhere, so I was quite confused.

 Decompiling `main()` gave me this